mircea-pavel-anton/mirceanton.com/content/posts/2022-12-20-my-cks-experience/index.md

 **Easy**:

 These are not particularly difficult, but they do require some knowledge and understanding of how Kubernetes works.
-I think that, especially if you took the CKA and/or CKAD prior to the CKS, these should be second natura at this point:
+I think that, especially if you took the CKA and/or CKAD before the CKS, these should be second nature at this point:

-- setting up `apparmor` profiles
+- setting up `AppArmor` profiles
 - configuring `seccomp`
 - creating `network policies`
 - managing `service accounts` with the appropriate `roles` and `rolebindings`